-Meaningful programs and activities providing you with vital skills and knowledge for you to be successful at Purdue!
+Meaningful programs and activities providing you with vital skills and knowledge to help you be successful at Purdue!

 One of the secrets to being successful is to stay ahead of the game!
 You will check in early, get your Purdue ID card early, move into your room early, and become a Boilermaker early!

 Being a Boilermaker is about more than just oneself, it's also about service to your fellow student and community.
-With all your newly gained knowledge and experience from participating in BGRi, you will have the opportunity to be in our volunteer team to provide assistance to the later incoming freshmen students!
+With all your newly gained knowledge and experience from participating in BGRi, you will have the opportunity to provide assistance to the later incoming freshmen students!